 When you land a new customer, send an email to let them know you appreciate their business.
 Assure them you’ll be there for them from then on out and make a point of addressing any issues they may have with their purchase.

 In that same vein, pay special attention to your existing customers.
 Let them know you’re still thinking of them well after you’ve earned their business.
-Consistently reach out to them without badgering them.
+Consistently contact them without badgering them.
 Carefully scheduled emails and promotions to your previous customers can pay off in spades.

-All this information speaks to one crucial fact about B2C sales — bolstering your service infrastructure and outreach strategies is essential to fulfilling your company’s potential.
+It’s about bolstering your service infrastructure and outreach strategies to fulfill your company’s potential.

-B2C sales can be tough to identify and even tougher to master.
-That being said, there are some helpful sales tips and tricks you can use to ensure that you get the most out of your B2C business.
+B2C sales can be tough to identify and even tougher to learn.
+That said, there are some helpful sales tips and tricks you can use to make sure that you get the most out of your B2C business.